 Hi There!
-My name is Deanna and I am currently traveling the country in an RV.
+My name is Deanna and I am living in Virginia.
 I’m a huge lover of nature, healthy food, reading and meditation.
 I have an unhealthy obsession with living a frugal and environmentally-friendly lifestyle.
-I spend most of my free time outdoors with my husband Shane and greyhound Blaze.
+I spend most of my free time outdoors with my husband Shane.

 I’ve always had an interest in cooking, even from the time I was a young kid.
 I’ve been on a quest to eat as healthy as possible for a long time.
 I was a vegetarian on and off throughout my teenage years.
 Through college and graduate school, I was a pretty hardcore vegetarian, and dabbled in veganism for awhile too.